 When identifying a business process you can automate, some of the factors to consider include:

 The goal of BPA is not about cutting down on the paperwork that your employees and customers file.
 Instead, the main aim is to streamline business processes, cut costs, increase productivity, bring about transparency, and make the processes error-proof.

 BPA business process automation can increase your employees’ output by helping them to focus on valuable tasks.
 Often, employees can be slow and clumsy when filing paperwork.
 That not only creates delays but sometimes the paperwork may have some errors.

 With the automation of such tasks as data entry or filling of forms, you can free your workers to work in tasks that are not repetitive or prone to human errors.
 That allows them to offer more value to your business.

 As humans, we are that good when executing repetitive work that requires attention to detail.
 That is why we set reminders, create checklists, and set alarms to remind us of time-sensitive events.
 With automation, issues such as forgetting to send an email or introducing a typing error while doing data entry cannot happen.

 When employees perform work that is valuable to the company, they get a sense of job satisfaction.
 They will enjoy solving and tackling tasks that engage them mentally, rather than just physically.
-Therefore, they can increase their valuable output, earn more, and they are less likely to quit their jobs for “greener pastures.”
+Therefore, they can increase their valuable output, earn more, and are less likely to quit their jobs for “greener pastures.”